IGETheCoder/Strang/README.md

 ## Basic Operators

-Although the standard character for basic Arithmetic is `!` you can still use other characters!
+Although the standard character for arithmetic length is `!` you can still use other characters!

 ```java
 // Multiplication